m-vatan/System-Architecture-of-IoT/lab1_instructions.md

-In order to subscribe to the messages that your Arduino board would send, we need to setup a MQTT client on your VM.
+In order to subscribe to the messages that your Arduino board would send, we need to setup a MQTT client on your desktop (the unbuntu VM in your case).
 The mosquitto MQTT client was already install on the provided VM (see https://mosquitto.org/download/)

 ## Arduino + Temperature Sensor